brettviren/chainbowduino/README.md

 is not sent and the address and command length are not explicitly written but the remaining command items are.
 There is no response packet.

+### Commands

+Here are the commands.
+Check the main firmware file for the definitive list.
+Some commands take color information.
+There are two packing for colors:

+* single color (SC-packing) is two bytes packed in 0x0bgr.

+* multiple colors (MC-packing) are packed in 1.5 bytes in RGB order and concatenated, eg rgb+RGB is [0xrg, 0xbR, 0xGB].

+'S'
+: Draw the address / serial number to the matrix.
+No payload.

+'D'
+: Darken all LEDs.
+No payload

+'L'
+: Light all LEDs.
+Payload is a single color in SC-packing.

+'P' : Light a single pixel.
+Payload is one byte holding the column/row numbers packed like 0xCR followed by a color in SC-packing.

+'R'
+: Set a row of 8 colors.
+Payload is one byte holding the row number followed by the 8 colors in MC-packing.

+'C'
+: Set a column of 8 colors.
+Payload is one byte holding the column number followed by the 8 colors in MC-packing.

+'M' : Set the entire 8x8 matrix with 64 colors.
+Payload is the 64 colors in MC-packing.
+Row 0, columns 0-7 are first, followed by row 1, etc.

+'A' : Display an ASCII character.
+Payload is the ASCII encoded character, followed by a color in SC-payload followed by an offset.

 ## Hardware